farmOS/farmOS/README.md

 Provides features for soil health management, including a Soil Test log type.

-This module is part of the [Drupal Farm](http://drupal.org/project/farm) distribution.
+This module is part of the [farmOS](http://drupal.org/project/farm) distribution.

 DEPENDENCIES